jakelangham/kestrel/paper/paper.md

 mixture of fluid and sediment.
 It includes the facility to model material exchange with the topography over which the flow propagates, by incorporating sediment entrainment and deposition.
-These physical processes, which mutually couple the flow with its underlying bed, are often collectively termed 'morphodynamics'.
+These physical processes, which mutually couple the flow with its underlying bed, are sometimes collectively termed 'morphodynamics'.
 Simulations may be initiated either on simple surfaces or on more realistic terrains via a user-specified digital elevation model (DEM).
 The latter option enables computations on topographies measured to approximate the